Explore the depths of the Mediterranean

 Endemic species

-“I wanted to highlight little-known animals that are, in fact, sometimes endemic to our region, such as the Tethys, a 30-centimeter-long slug endemic to our Mediterranean coast, or the spotted seahorse, which may be endemic to the Thau Lagoon.”
+“I wanted to highlight animals that are little known yet sometimes endemic to our region, such as the Tethys, a 30-centimeter-long slug endemic to our Mediterranean coast, or the spotted seahorse, which may be endemic to the Thau Lagoon.”

-“Some animals have the ability to mimic their surroundings, incredible ways of defending and protecting themselves, or even remarkable biological functions, such as the Elysia (Elysia chlorotica), a slug capable of eating chloroplasts—the plant cells responsible for photosynthesis—without destroying them.
+“Some animals possess remarkable mimicry skills, incredible ways of defending and protecting themselves, or even extraordinary physiological capabilities, such as the Elysia (Elysia chlorotica), a slug capable of consuming chloroplasts—the plant cells responsible for photosynthesis—without destroying them.
 It incorporates them into its own cells and thus performs its own photosynthesis.”

 "I thought it was so amazing that I decided I had to put together an exhibition to explain it to the students."